 Japan’s Cultural Heritage Sites

 One of the National Treasure of Japan, this area includes a variety of buildings found in Horyu-ji and Hokki-ji in Ikaruga, Nara Prefecture, Japan.
 The structures inscribed within the Buddhist monuments area are some of the oldest surviving wooden buildings in the world, dating back to 7th century.
 These structures illustrate the adaptation from Chinese Buddhist architecture to Japanese culture, reflecting the introduction of Buddhism to Japan from China.

 Fujisan, sacred place and source of artist inspiration

-Mount Fuji, although a natural phenomena, had instead been designated as a cultural sites instead due to it being a symbol and icon that had inspired many artists, poets and pilgrims for centuries.
-This symmetrically beautiful mountain had been featured in arts dated back to the 11th century and had made deep impact on Western art.
-The inscribe property for this includes 25 sites that reflects the essence of the entire Fujisan sacred landscape, inclusive of Mount Fuji.
+Mount Fuji, although a natural phenomenon, had instead been designated as a cultural site instead due to it being a symbol and icon that had inspired many artists, poets and pilgrims for centuries.
+This symmetrically beautiful mountain had been featured in arts dated back to the 11th century and had made a deep impact on Western art.
+The inscribed property for this includes 25 sites that reflect the essence of the entire Fujisan sacred landscape, inclusive of Mount Fuji.

 Gusuku Sites and Related Properties of the Kingdom of Ryukyu

 These groups of sites and monuments are the testaments of the hundred years of Ryukyuan history (12-17th century).
 There are ruins of castles, elevated and sacred sites that mark the evidence of social structure over that period.
 They stand as the testimony to the survival of ancient religion to the modern age.
 Ryukyu islands had given rise to a unique culture after served as years of economic and cultural interchange between Southeast Asia, China, Korea and Japan.
 The sacred sites are an exceptional example of an indigenous form of nature and ancestor worship that still survives to this modern age of new religions.